MalloneLab/HLA-AB-Intrinsic-Reactivity-Tool/README.md

 ## Overview

-HLA-Antibodies IRT is an interactive Shiny application designed to support the interpretation of HLA single antigen bead (SAB) assay results by identifying assay-intrinsic reactivity patterns.
+[HLA-Antibodies IRT](https://mallonelabimmunotools.shinyapps.io/hla_unspecificity_app/) is an interactive tool designed to support the interpretation of HLA single antigen bead (SAB) assay results by identifying assay-intrinsic reactivity patterns.
+Interpretation of SAB assays is often complicated by background reactivity and assay-specific artifacts, particularly when relying solely on MFI thresholds.
+This may lead to overestimation of sensitization and unnecessary restriction of donor compatibility.
 Interpretation of SAB assays is often complicated by background reactivity and assay-specific artifacts, particularly when relying solely on MFI thresholds.
 This may lead to overestimation of sensitization and unnecessary restriction of donor compatibility.

 This tool addresses this challenge by integrating multiple orthogonal dimensions of evidence: